vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-b`

 The network that container VMs use to communicate with each other.
-You can assign the same network to multiple virtual container hosts.
+You can assign the same bridge network to multiple virtual container hosts.

+**IMPORTANT** The bridge network is used exclusively by vSphere Integrated Containers.
+You cannot use the network that you specify in the `bridge-network` option as the target for any of the other `vic-machine create` networking options.

 The `bridge-network` option is **optional** when you are deploying a virtual container host to an ESXi host with no vCenter Server.
 In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the virtual container host.
 You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
 You can also optionally specify this option to create a new virtual switch and port group that have a different name to the virtual container host.